cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis.rst

     >>> qgis.utils.iface.addVectorLayer(uri.uri(), "all_these_countries", "postgres")
     <qgis.core.QgsVectorLayer object at 0xca0feac>

-You should now have another countries layer in QGIS
+You should now have the countries layer in QGIS

 .. image:: ../_static/postgres_countries_layer.png
-    :scale: 100%
+    :scale: 3%
     :align: center

 Accessing Vector Geometry